gr0uch/simulacra/README.md

 }
 ```

 Simulacra.js exports only a single function, which can simultaneously define bindings to the DOM, and apply bindings to an object.
+If the first argument is an object, it will try to bind the second argument onto the object.
+If the first argument is either a DOM Node or a string, it will return a definition object that is used by Simulacra.js internally, and the second argument then defines either a nested definition or a mutator function.
+Putting it all together:

 ```js
 var $ = require('simulacra') // or `window.simulacra`